Failed Health Inspection: What Can You Do Now

 Customizable Checklists

-The ability to create and customize checklists can help ensure staff compliance with food safety policies and procedures.
+The ability to create customizable restaurant checklists can help ensure staff compliance with food safety policies and procedures.
 This feature can help identify potential violations before they occur, preventing failed health inspections.

 Task and work order management